-Rule 21 - Basic and Reserve Training Academies
+Rule 21 - Basic, Refresher and Reserve Training Academies

-(a) Academy approval

-- (I) All aspects of an academy must be in compliance with POST Rules and Program requirements before academy approval will be considered. - (II) Only an academy that is approved by the Board may provide training required for certified peace officer status; and - (III) Each scheduled academy class of an approved training academy must be approved prior to the start of instruction.

-(b) Continuing academies

-- (I) A continuing academy is an approved Basic or Reserve academy that conducts and completes at least one approved academy class every three (3) years and operates in compliance with these rules. - (II) If a continuing academy does not complete at least one approved academy class in any consecutive three (3) year period, approval of the academy shall expire.
-An expired academy must reapply for approval as a new academy and be approved prior to providing any academy instruction. - (III) Other than as referenced in the preceding paragraph (II), a continuing academy may remain approved until its status is surrendered, suspended or revoked. - (IV) The academy director must ensure that the following three items are submitted electronically to POST at the same time and are received at POST at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction for each scheduled academy class of the approved training academy: - (A) A completed POST Form 7, Application for Academy Approval; and - (B) A completed "Scheduling Request for POST Exam" form (basic academies only); and
+- (a) Academy approval. - (I) All aspects of an academy must be in compliance with POST Rules and Program requirements before academy approval will be considered. - (II) Only an academy that is approved by POST may provide training required for certified peace officer status; and - (III) Each scheduled academy class of an approved training academy must be approved prior to the start of instruction. - (b) Continuing academies. - (I) A continuing academy is an approved Basic, Refresher or Reserve academy that conducts and completes at least one approved academy class every three (3) years and operates in compliance with these rules.
+Three (3) years is defined by the enrollment date of the last academy completed. - (II) If a continuing academy does not complete at least one approved academy class in any consecutive three (3) year period, approval of the academy shall expire.
+An expired academy must reapply for approval as a new academy and must be approved by POST prior to providing any academy instruction. - (III) Other than as referenced in the preceding paragraph (II), a continuing academy may remain approved unless its status is surrendered, suspended or revoked. - (IV) The academy director must ensure that the following items are submitted electronically to POST at the same time and are received by POST at least thirty (30) days, but no more than sixty (60) days, prior to the start of instruction for each scheduled academy class of the approved training academy: - (A) A completed POST Form 7, Application for Academy Approval;

-- (C) A complete and accurate academy schedule with the following information clearly noted on the schedule. - (1) Name of the academy and academy class number (if any) as listed on the POST form 7, application for academy approval; and - (2) All courses, dates and times in chronological order for each course, major exams and the name of the primary instructor for each course; and - (3) All dates and times when arrest control drill training, night driving and dim light shooting will be instructed; and - (4) For arrest control and firearms training, if the schedule shows more than eight (8) hours of instruction in any one day, then the schedule must denote lab or lecture hours, as appropriate; and - (5) If multiple courses are listed within the same block of time on the schedule, then either the schedule itself or accompanying documents must specify the amount of time that will be instructed for each course. - (6) All courses required by the basic academic training program must be scheduled and completed prior to administration of the POST certification examination. - (V) The academy director shall ensure that an accurate and complete enrollment roster for each academy class is received at POST electronically by the 10th business day after the academy commences.
+- (B) A completed "Scheduling Request for POST Exam" form (Basic and Refresher academies only); and - (C) A complete and accurate academy schedule with the following information clearly noted on the schedule: - (1) Name of the academy and academy class number as listed on the POST Form 7, Application for Academy Approval; and - (2) All courses, dates and times in chronological order for each course, major exams and the name of the primary instructor for each course; - (3) All dates and times when arrest control drill training, night driving and dim light shooting will be instructed; - (4) For arrest control and firearms training, if the schedule shows more than eight (8) hours of instruction in any one day, then the schedule must denote lab or lecture hours, as appropriate; and - (5) If multiple courses are listed within the same block of time on the schedule, then either the schedule itself or accompanying documents must specify the amount of time that will be instructed for each course. - (6) All courses required by the basic academic training program must be scheduled and completed prior to administration of the POST certification examination. - (V) The academy director shall ensure that an accurate and complete enrollment roster for each academy class is received at POST electronically by the day after the academy commences.
 The enrollment roster will be completed on the template provided by POST to the academy director.
 See also POST Rule 14, Fingerprint-Based Criminal History Record Check. - (VI) The academy director shall notify POST prior to the occurrence of any change of the academy's start date or end date, to include cancellation of the academy, as submitted to POST on the Form 7, Application for Academy Approval.